 How we support you during your term

-Electing to a term of service with MCC is a big commitment.
-The work is physically challenging, it requires camping in remote conditions in all types of weather, and moving away from the support systems of home can be daunting.
+Electing to a term of service with MCC is a big commitment and can be intimidating.
+The work is physically challenging, requires camping in remote conditions in all types of weather, and moving away from the support systems of home.
 We are committed to helping our participants have a good and safe experience during their time serving with AmeriCorps and MCC.
 Below are some of ways we will support you during your term of service.

 We have a dedicated staff team that is here to train, guide, and support you in your term of service.
 A large majority of our staff have been AmeriCorps members, so we know the benefits and challenges of the experience.